 Refinancing - If your loans are a mix of federal and private loans then refinancing your loans is the best option for you.
 This is done through a private lender.
 Your loans get combined and you will be assigned an interest rate based upon your creditworthiness.
 Upon refinancing you will have to make just one payment at the end of the month, it is important to note that upon refinancing you will lose all the options associated with your federal loans.

-MOHELA, being one of the biggest servicers for Federal Student Loan, has provided services over 30 years and for over $39 billion loans.
-They are one of the biggest servicers for Federal student loan with a high reputation.
+MOHELA, having started servicing loans on behalf of SoFi, has now become one of the biggest servicers for Federal Student Loan, having provided services for over 30 years and for amounts exceeding $39 billion loans.
+They are one of the biggest servicers for Federal student loans with a high reputation.
 Their services are commendable.
 Nevertheless, issues and complaints from customer still exist as discussed above and MOHELA also still have rooms for improvements.

 Contacts and Assistance